capmeth/acid/docsite/docs/docsite/structure.md

 rootSection: 'root'
 ```

 The docsite will be empty without `rootSection`, as a hierarchical tree is built by starting there and working down through `sections.*.sections` until each one has a "parent" reference.
-Any defined sections that ultimately do not descend from `rootSection` will be excluded from the docsite.
+Any sections that do not ultimately descend from `rootSection` will be excluded from the docsite.

 # Section Properties